Antibiotic: Resistance

-The emergence of antibiotic-resistant bacteria is a common phenomenon.
+Antimicrobial resistance (AMR or AR) is a naturally occurring process.
+AMR is driven largely by the misuse and overuse of antimicrobials.
+Yet, at the same time, many people around the world do not have access to essential antimicrobials.
+The emergence of antibiotic-resistant bacteria is a common phenomenon mainly caused by the overuse/misuse.
+It represents a threat to health globally.
+Each year, nearly 5 million deaths are associated with AMR globally.

 Emergence of resistance often reflects evolutionary processes that take place during antibiotic therapy.
 The antibiotic treatment may select for bacterial strains with physiologically or genetically enhanced capacity to survive high doses of antibiotics.
 Under certain conditions, it may result in preferential growth of resistant bacteria, while growth of susceptible bacteria is inhibited by the drug.
 For example, antibacterial selection for strains having previously acquired antibacterial-resistance genes was demonstrated in 1943 by the Luria–Delbrück experiment.
 Antibiotics such as penicillin and erythromycin, which used to have a high efficacy against many bacterial species and strains, have become less effective, due to the increased resistance of many bacterial strains.

 Resistance may take the form of biodegradation of pharmaceuticals, such as sulfamethazine-degrading soil bacteria introduced to sulfamethazine through medicated pig feces.

 The survival of bacteria often results from an inheritable resistance, but the growth of resistance to antibacterials also occurs through horizontal gene transfer.
 Horizontal transfer is more likely to happen in locations of frequent antibiotic use.

 Antibacterial resistance may impose a biological cost, thereby reducing fitness of resistant strains, which can limit the spread of antibacterial-resistant bacteria, for example, in the absence of antibacterial compounds.
 Additional mutations, however, may compensate for this fitness cost and can aid the survival of these bacteria.

 Paleontological data show that both antibiotics and antibiotic resistance are ancient compounds and mechanisms.
 Useful antibiotic targets are those for which mutations negatively impact bacterial reproduction or viability.